JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 If a `sensor` or a `sensor group` is used as the input value for a consideration, the `activation_input_value` for the consideration will be the `sensor_value` property of the sensor node.
 Otherwise the value of the consideration's `activation_input_value` property will be used.
 In simple terms: sensors are **optional**, you can use considerations without them if you set the `activation_input_value` directly in your code.

 Consideration groups can be used to aggregate the input from several considerations or consideration groups to create more complex consideration logic.
-You can nest as many consideration groups as you like, and each consideration group may contain any number of child consideration groups or child considerations.
+You can nest as many consideration groups as you like, and each consideration group may contain any number and combination of child consideration groups or child considerations.

 A custom evaluation method can be defined for the `UtilityAIConsideration` node by extending the node with a script and defining a method named `eval`: